Reiko M. Aylesworth Bio

 Early Life and Background

-After her family moved to Seattle, Washington, Aylesworth attended the University of Washington, where she studied neuroscience while continuing to perform in local theater, including roles at the Seattle Children’s Theatre and the Intiman Theatre Company.
-Her performance work in Seattle brought her to the attention of talent scouts and led to early television opportunities that launched her screen career.
+After joining her family in Seattle, Aylesworth enrolled at the University of Washington, where she studied neuroscience.
+She continued to act on the side, appearing in productions including Invisible Friends at the Seattle Children’s Theatre and in the Intiman Theatre Company’s staging of Peter Pan, in which she played Wendy.
+Her performance in Peter Pan drew the attention of talent scouts from ABC, setting the stage for her professional career.

 Path to Celebrity